 Your dentist can evaluate your dental health to determine your eligibility for this restorative treatment.
 If your jaw is not strong enough to support an implant, your dentist may suggest alternative treatment options.

 Advanced Total Dental Care provides single dental implants and other tooth replacement solutions for patients in Silver Spring, MD.
-Dr. Rever also specializes in cosmetic, restorative, and general dentistry for patients of all ages.
-To schedule an appointment with us, contact our office online or reach us by phone at 301.637.0960.
+Dr. Rever accepts patients of all ages for their restorative, cosmetic, and general dentistry needs.